Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Asynchronous Load Balancing and Auto-scaling (ALBA)

 \begin{assumption} Jobs are dispatched to servers according to either Power-of-$d$ or Join-Below-Threshold-$d$ (JBT-$d$). \end{assumption} We recall that Power-of-$d$ sends an incoming job to the shortest among $d\ge 1$ warm servers selected at random at the moment of its arrival and JBT-$d$ sends an incoming job to a warm server containing no more than $d\ge 0$ jobs if one exists otherwise to a warm server selected at random.
 In all cases, ties are broken randomly.
 If $d=0$, JBT-$d$ is also known as Join-the-Idle-Queue (JIQ) \cite{Lu2011}.
 We limit our framework to these types of schemes because they involve a constant communication overhead per job (in architectures with a single dispatcher) and because they are commonly used in practice.
 For instance, Knative uses Power-of-$2$ if no limit is set on the queue length of each server and JBT-$d$ if such limit is set to $d$~\cite{KnativeLB}.

 Alongside with the above job dynamics, the pools of warm/initializing/cold servers change over time in the background and in an asynchronous manner.
 Precisely, the platform monitors the system state at some epochs that we refer to as \emph{{scaling} times}.
 At such times, a cold server is selected, provided that one exists, and becomes initializing according to the outcome of some scaling rule.
 After some \emph{initialization time}, or coldstart latency, an initializing server becomes idle-on.
 When a server becomes idle-on, it becomes cold after a scale down delay, or \emph{expiration time}, if during such time the server received no job; this scale-down rule is used in several serverless computing platforms (including Knative) \cite{Peeking18,SPEC18} and also in other settings \cite{Gandhi13}.
-Therefore, the decision of activating a warm server is taken by a central controller while the decision of making a server cold is taken by the server itself.
 We observe that the number of warm servers fluctuates from 0 to $N$ over time.
 While in practice it may be possible to set a lower limit on the number of warm servers, the scale down to zero (or one) servers configuration is usually the default choice \cite{Knative-scale-bounds}.

 To a great extent, the scale up rule, the expiration rate and the {scaling} times are under the control of the platform user, which may design them in a way to optimize a trade-off between performance and energy.
 On the other hand, several measurements indicate that initialization times are typically one order of magnitude higher than jobs' service times in serverless platforms~\cite{scaleperrequest,Peeking18}.